xorbitsai/inference/doc/source/models/model_abilities/audio.rst

         instruct_text="Theo 'Crimson', is a fiery, passionate rebel leader. " "Fights with fervor for justice, but struggles with impulsiveness.", )

+CosyVoice 2.0 only has one model, it provides all the capabilities of the three CosyVoice models.
+The usage is the same as CosyVoice, with the only difference being that CosyVoice 2.0 requires ``use_flow_cache=True`` when launching the model for stream generation.

 CosyVoice 2.0 stream usage, launch model ``CosyVoice2-0.5B``.